reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 ***Effects* let you specify side effects that are caused by rendering itself, rather than by a particular event.** Sending a message in the chat is an *event* because it is directly caused by the user clicking a specific button.
 However, setting up a server connection is an *effect* because it needs to happen regardless of which interaction caused the component to appear.
 Effects run at the end of the [rendering process](/learn/render-and-commit) after the screen updates.
 This is a good time to synchronize the React components with some external system (like network or a third-party library).

-## How to write an effect {/*how-to-write-an-effect*/}
+## You might not need an effect {/*you-might-not-need-an-effect*/}

 **Don't rush to add effects to your components.** Keep in mind that effects are typically used to "step out" of your React code and synchronize with some *external* system.
 This includes browser APIs, third-party widgets, network, and so on.
 If your effect only adjusts some state based on other state, [you might not need an effect.](/learn/you-might-not-need-an-effect)

+## How to write an effect {/*how-to-write-an-effect*/}

 To write an effect, follow these three steps:

-1. **Declare an effect that runs after *every* render.** (This is the default behavior when you declare an effect.)
+1. **Declare an effect.** By default, your effect will run after every render.
-2. **Then, check whether your effect needs dependencies.** Some effects should only re-run *when needed* rather than after every render.
+2. **Specify the effect dependencies.** Most effects should only re-run *when needed* rather than after every render.
 For example, a fade-in animation should only trigger when a component appears.
 Connecting and disconnecting to a chat room should only happen when the component appears and disappears, or when the chat room changes.
 You will learn how to control this by specifying *dependencies.*
-3. **Finally, check whether your effect needs cleanup.** Some effects need to specify how to stop, undo, or clean up whatever they were doing.
+3. **Add cleanup if needed.** Some effects need to specify how to stop, undo, or clean up whatever they were doing.
 For example, "connect" needs "disconnect," "subscribe" needs "unsubscribe," and "fetch" needs either "cancel" or "ignore".
 You will learn how to do this by returning a *cleanup function*.

 Let's look at each of these steps in detail.

-## Step 1: Declare an effect that runs after every render {/*step-1-declare-an-effect-that-runs-after-every-render*/}
+### Step 1: Declare an effect {/*step-1-declare-an-effect*/}

 To declare an effect in your component, import the [`useEffect` Hook](/api/useeffect) from React: